-The event you hosted is over, the guests have gone home, and the decorations have been packed away.
+The event you hosted is over, your guests have gone home, and everything has been packed away.
 Now what?
-It’s time to focus on crafting an event recap blog or email to share with your event’s participants and your entire community.
+It’s time to focus on crafting an event recap blog or email to share with your attendees and your community!

 To help simplify the process and to make sure you include all of the important details, follow these six easy steps for crafting the perfect event recap blog or email.

 1. Write it soon after the event.
 Writing the blog or email while the event is still fresh in your mind is very important.
 With the event still fresh in your mind, you’ll be able to remember all of the little details and exciting moments that happened throughout the day and be able to share these with your attendees, speakers, beneficiaries, and so on.

 2. Keep it short and simple.
 No one wants to read a ten-page play-by-play recap of what happened the night before.
 Instead, provide them with a simple outline of the event and impactful takeaways speakers or attendees may have shared.
 Make sure to reinstate any underlying theme of the event and include any powerful quotes that were shared with guests.